josephkerkhof/kerkhof.dev/content/posts/indexing-tough-fields.md

 # Conclusion

 This solution has worked really well for me and my team.
-Our `SELECT` queries run in fractions of a second now that this new index is in place.
-It's amazing how many records the MySQL database can sort through to give you all results that have this same gclid and timestamp.
+Our `SELECT` queries run in fractions of a second now that this new index is in place and the index is stored efficiently.
+It's amazing how many records the MySQL database can sort through giving you all results that have the same gclid and conversion timestamp.